Oracle and NetSuite unveil cloud-computing alliance

 NetSuite, in which Oracle Chief Executive Larry Ellison is a major shareholder, makes web-based software for small and mid-size companies to manage their businesses and customers.
 Connecting their products gives the two technology companies new sales opportunities.

-The partnership with NetSuite follows Oracle agreements announced earlier this week with cloud-computing leader Salesforce.com (CRM.N) and top software maker Microsoft (MSFT.O).
+The partnership with NetSuite follows Oracle agreements announced earlier this week with cloud-computing leader Salesforce.com and top software maker Microsoft.

 Oracle wants to speed up its move into cloud computing, a fast-growing area of technology where the No. 3 software maker has fallen behind smaller rivals selling all-in-one solutions that are less expensive than Oracle's offerings.